pottekkat/personal-website/content/posts/ai-traffic-cameras.md

 It is also interesting to see that NITI Ayog published a strategy guide on how to adopt AI in India, detailing how government can use AI to improve areas like healthcare, agriculture, education, infrastructure, and transportation [^17] without ever mentioning using cameras this extensively to detect traffic violations.

 There could be even more viable alternatives to spend money on than AI cameras.
-I'm surprised no one bothered to ask, "Why do we need it though?"
+Did the government really think this was the best idea?

 ## Unsound Technology